yihui/yihui.org/content/en/2021-03-22-my-mistakes.md

     > it in advance, I'd be in a great hurry to put out the fire.
 Work harder to
     > avoid obscure error messages.

+9. When setting up TinyTeX's `PATH` on macOS, I copied an old Homebrew practice of running `chown` on `/usr/local/bin` and placing symlinks there, without realizing that Homebrew had long since moved on to a cleaner approach.
+The old behavior had real security implications, as [r2evans](https://github.com/r2evans) pointed out in [tinytex issue
+    #463](https://github.com/rstudio/tinytex/issues/463).
+The fix, shipped in
+    **tinytex** v0.59, was to write TinyTeX's bin path to `/etc/paths.d/TinyTeX` instead.
+See [the full story](/en/2026/03/tinytex-macos-path/) for details.

+    Lessons learned:

+    > Do not blindly copy a practice from another project without periodically
+    > checking whether that project has since updated its own approach.
+Narrow,
+    > targeted changes are almost always preferable to broad, hard-to-reverse
+    > ones.

 To be continued...